GoogleChrome/web.dev/src/site/content/en/blog/badging-api/index.md

 Android only ever shows a dot instead of a numeric value.

 Don't assume anything about how the user agent wants to display the badge.
-We expect some user agents will take a number like "4000" and rewrite it as "99+".
+Some user agents may take a number like "4000" and rewrite it as "99+".
 If you saturate the badge yourself (for example by setting it to "99") then the "+" won't appear.
 No matter the actual number, just set `Badge.set(unreadCount)` and let the user agent deal with displaying it